 National extension documents are to be developed, approved and incorporated in the Technical Framework in coordination with the IHE Technical Committee and its annual cycle of activities in publishing and maintaining the Technical Framework.
 The first prerequisite for developing a national extension document is to establish a national IHE initiative and make information regarding its composition and activities available to other IHE initiatives.

 Established IHE national initiatives may draft a document describing potential national extensions containing the general information outlined above.
 This draft document is submitted to the IHE Technical Committee for review and comment.
-Based on discussion with the Technical Committee, they prepare and submit finalized version of the document in appropriate format for incorporation into the Technical Framework.
+Based on discussion with the Technical Committee, they prepare and submit a finalized version of the document in appropriate format for incorporation into the Technical Framework.
 The publication of National Extensions is to be coordinated with the annual publication cycle of other Technical Framework documents in the relevant domain.

 Process for Proposing Revisions to the Technical Framework